Jezero (crater): Discoveries

 In 2022, the Perseverance Rover detected organic molecules in the crater.

 Although it was believed that Jezero was a lake, Perseverance found igneous rocks.
 The rocks were once molten and then slowly cooled.
 They contained the mineral olivine surrounded by the mineral pyroxene which happens in thick magma bodies.
 Such a texture is called "Cumulate."
 The rocks had also been changed by water since carbonate and sulfate minerals were also found.
 The rocks studied were in location nicknamed "South Séítah" ("Séítah" means "amidst the sand" in the Navajo language).
 The Planetary Instrument for X-ray Lithochemistry (PIXL) was used for this analysis.

 Perseverance detected many dust devils.
 On a typical Martian day at least four dust devils pass Perseverance.
 At a peak hour long period just after noon, more than one per hour passes.
 Perseverance made these observations mostly with its cameras and a group of sensors in the Mars Environmental Dynamics Analyzer (MEDA).
 MEDA includes wind sensors and light sensors.

 A possible detection of evidence of past life was announced in July 2024.
 Cheyava Falls, described as "an arrowhead-shaped rock," contains organic chemicals.
 And nearby are rings in the rocks that could have been produced by past life.
 On 10 September 2025, NASA reported that the rock contained possible biosignatures.
 Speckles in rocks contained the minerals vivianite, an iron phosphate, and greigite, an iron sulfide.
 On Earth, vivianite frequently forms in lakes and coastal sediments where microbes use iron in their metabolism.
 Microbes use iron (III) oxide, and release ferrous iron (II) as a waste.
 That ferrous iron reacts with phosphate to form vivianite.

 Microbes derive energy to live by reactions that change the oxidation number of compounds.
 The terms involved can be confusing.
 We speak of compounds as being reduced when they gain electrons.
 The word "reduction" refers to the reduction in the oxidation number.
-Electons bear a negative charge, thus when something gains an extra negative charge from the electron its number of positives goes down--that is its oxidation number goes down.
+Electrons bear a negative charge, thus when something gains an extra negative charge from the electron its number of positives goes down--that is its oxidation number goes down.
 A detailed description of this process can be found at redox.